 CELF’s Board of Directors’ expertise spans environmental and social sciences, education, marketing, finance, law and publishing.
 We strive to work together as systems thinkers to bring to education the kind of professional development and support necessary for creating critical thinkers and leaders for a sustainable future.

-Maureen Brady Atinsky, President
+Maureen Brady Atinsky, Vice President

 Founder and Former Director, Prodigy Recruiting, a legal search firm in NYC.
 Maureen is currently on the PA Board at The Hewitt School and is a sustaining member of The Junior League of the City of New York.
 Past positions include President and Board Member of the PS 6 PTA; Junior League Management Council and Board of Directors, Member of NY Foundling Public Relations Committee; Former Director of Recruiting- Hudson Highland Group and Trial Coordinator with Skadden, Arps, Slate Meagher & Flom.
 Maureen resides in Manhattan with her husband and three daughters.